nwtime/ntpwww/content/en/ntpfaq/NTP-s-refclk.md

 type: "archives"
 ---

 The NTP software supports different kinds of reference clocks.
 This section presents various reference clocks.
-For a more general discussion on the topic see [What is a _reference clock_?](NTP-s-algo.htm#Q-REFCLK).
+For a more general discussion on the topic see [What is a _reference clock_?](/ntpfaq/ntp-s-algo#5111-what-is-a-reference-clock).

-According to a recent survey[<span class="footnote">[2]</span>](NTP-s-def.htm#FTN.FTN-NTP-SURVEY99), the most popular real reference clocks are:
+According to a [survey](reflib/reports/ntp-survey99-minar.pdf), the most popular real reference clocks are:

 * GPS
 * DCF77